 Trial and error with minimal adult intervention in early childhood is important in an early years setting where the environment is controlled and the stakes are fairly low – a minor scrape or a bruise is all part of playground fun!

 Of course, each child has their own unique needs and will engage in adventurous play differently.
 The whole point is that the opportunity to explore is available in their early learning setting.

 Unfortunately, modern-day social attitudes and safety regulations can cause educators to hold back on creating these learning opportunities.
 Research has shown a steady decline in free play since the 1950s, which has caused an increase in childhood issues such as obesity, anxiety, and depression.

 Outside the Princess Diana Playground in Kensington Gardens in London, which attracts more than a million visitors a year, a placard informs parents that risks have been ‘intentionally provided, so that your child can develop an appreciation of risk in a controlled play environment rather than taking similar risks in an uncontrolled and unregulated wider world.”NY Times

 Educators are key to facilitating risky play.
-The combination of recognizing that risk-taking activities are important, close observation, knowing each individual child’s personality, and actively supervising the environment are key ingredients to creating a safe environment for adventurous play.
+The combination of recognizing that risk-taking activities are important, close observation, knowing each individual child’s personality, ground rules and actively supervising the environment are key ingredients to creating a safe environment for adventurous play.